wp-plugins/notification-bar/readme.txt

 == Changelog ==

+=Version 2.1.0=
+* Added Text Message Color & Link Text Color option in plugin admin settings.
+* Compatible with WordPress latest version (3.8).

 =Version 2.0.6=
-Fixed few style and jquery issues.
+* Fixed few style and jquery issues.

 =Version 2.0.5=

-Fixed some style and jquery issues.
+* Fixed some style and jquery issues.
-Replaced old select color dropdowns with the new color picker.
+* Replaced old select color dropdowns with the new color picker.
-Tested upto WordPress 3.6.
+* Tested upto WordPress 3.6.

 =Version 2.0.4=

-Fixed some jquery issues with 1.9.0 jQuery Library.
+* Fixed some jquery issues with 1.9.0 jQuery Library.

 =Version 2.0.3=

-Added Default Position option for Notification Bar (Top/Bottom) in admin panel.
+* Added Default Position option for Notification Bar (Top/Bottom) in admin panel.
-Fixed jquery issues with WordPress 3.5 version.
+* Fixed jquery issues with WordPress 3.5 version.

 =Version 1.0.7=

-Fixed some minor issues with the jquery
+* Fixed some minor issues with the jquery

 =Version 1.0.5=

-Fixed the width issue.
+* Fixed the width issue.
 Now its full width for the content.

 =Version 1.0.3=

-Updated the error by removing the bounce effect which was having issues with a few themes.
+* Updated the error by removing the bounce effect which was having issues with a few themes.

 == Upgrade notice ==